EMma-Sh/Vital-Care/README.md

-This is a professional README.md file specifically updated for the Orange Vitality color scheme used in your Health/Medical website.

 🍊 VitalisCare - Wellness & Health Portal

 VitalisCare is a premium, high-performance medical landing page designed with a focus on Vitality, Warmth, and Energy.
 By moving away from traditional "cold" clinical blues, this project uses a high-converting Orange & Amber palette to represent holistic wellness, energy, and approachable healthcare.